Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Distribution Network Repair and Restoration

 \section{Distribution Network Repair and Restoration}

-During extreme events, the utility receives real-time data of the condition of the network from the field devices, customer calls, and smart meters.
-Subsequently, the operator will have a general idea about the possible locations of the damages.
-Field assessors are dispatched to identify and document the exact locations of the damages.
-In this paper, we assume that the assessors have located the damages, and estimated the repair time and required resources.
-This section presents the mathematical model for coordinating line and tree crews, and the recovery operation of the network, which comes after damage assessment.
+In this paper, we assume that the assessors have located the damaged lines, and estimated the repair time and required resources.
+This section presents the mathematical model for coordinating line and tree crews, and the recovery operation of the network.